The first phase of USPS rate hike went into effect in January earlier this year.

 Below are few strategies for offsetting the impact of the new DIM billing:

-1. High-volume shippers can negotiate deeper discounts and more favorable DIM divisors.
+1. Move package volume from USPS to FedEx/UPS or other parcel carriers.
+High-volume shippers can negotiate deeper discounts and more favorable DIM divisors.
 Many regional carriers offer shipper-friendly DIM divisors compared to the large national carriers.
-The large national carriers right now may be more open to offering special incentives to shippers as they try to offset the .
+The large national carriers right now may be more open to offering special incentives to shippers as they try to offset the loss of business from Amazon.

-2. Most Cahoot merchants qualify for special CBP and CPP pricing; please contact us if you are not enjoying these rates already.
+2. Try to get commercial base pricing (CBP) or commercial plus pricing (CPP).
+Most Cahoot merchants qualify for special CBP and CPP pricing; please contact us if you are not enjoying these rates already.
 High-volume shippers can get even deeper discounts by pursuing a negotiated services agreement (NSA) with the Postal Service or through authorized postal resellers.
 These discounts could offset DIM increases, at least in the short-term.

-3. By reducing excess box dimensions and minimizing fill, shippers can reduce the impact of dimensional pricing, reduce corrugated and packing material costs, and reduce carbon emissions.
+3. Improve packaging.
+By reducing excess box dimensions and minimizing fill, shippers can reduce the impact of dimensional pricing, reduce corrugated and packing material costs, and reduce carbon emissions.

-4. By joining Cahoot’s innovative peer-to-peer shipping network, you can convert say a zone 8 shipment to a zone 2 shipment.
+4. Optimize via Cahoot.
+By joining Cahoot’s innovative peer-to-peer ecommerce order fulfillment networkTM, you can convert say a zone 8 shipment to a zone 2 shipment.
 You save big which more than makes up for any DIM billing increase, plus the packages get delivered to your customers faster.

 If you haven’t yet considered the impact of the upcoming June 23 changes, you could be looking at an 8 percent-plus increase on some or more of your USPS packages.
 Please contact a Cahoot Expert, if you need help or would like to learn more.